rob0229/Battleship/README.md

 Battleship
 ==========

+*** Code is scheduled for rework to follow better OOP design standards...

 "Battleship" network game for COSC 330

 This was my first attempt at a network game.
 It was a class project that I completed with Charlie Sun.
 To play the game, run the .jar on 2 computers that are connected to the same network.